build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ## What you will accomplish

 In this guide, you will:
-- Create and setup an Amazon EMR cluster
+- Create and set up an Amazon EMR cluster
-- Submit a PySpark job on EMR
+- Submit a PySpark job on Amazon EMR
 - Integrate Amazon EMR with Amazon S3

 Let's get started!

 ## Use case and problem statement

 For this tutorial, let's assume you have a vendor who provides incremental sales data at the end of every month.
-And the file arrives in S3 as a `CSV` file and it needs to be processed and made available to your data analysts for querying and analysis.
+The file arrives in S3 as a `CSV` file, it needs to be processed, and made available to your data analysts for querying and analysis.

 We need to build a data pipeline such that it will take this new sales file from the S3 bucket, processes it with required transformations using Amazon EMR, and saves the cleaned and transformed data into the target S3 bucket, which will be used later on for querying.

 ## Architecture

 To implement this data pipeline, we will use an EMR cluster with Spark as the distributed processing engine.
-And we are going to use Amazon S3 for storing the:
+And we are going to use S3 for storing the:
     - `RAW` data (which is the input and unprocessed data) and
     - `CLEANSED` data (which is output and processed data)